ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 ```
 ./1-terraform-execute.sh
 ```
-5. You'll be asked for **'Do you want to re-initiate terraform.tfvars file?'**.
+5. **'Do you want to re-initiate terraform.tfvars file?'**.
 Please type "yes", then hit enter (Next time you recreate cluster, terraform.tfvars will still avaible, you can type "no")

 6. **'Please input access_key :'**.
 Input your access_key, you can get it from your AWS IAM, then hit enter